yazz/VisualJS/README.md

 # Yazz Pilot
 ## Browser based IDE to build internal web apps
-Yazz Pilot is a browser based IDE for building internal web apps, which uses JavaScript for scripting.
-It can connect to Rest APIs, Postgres and other enterprise stuff.
+Yazz Pilot is a browser based IDE for building internal web apps.
+It can connect to Rest APIs, Postgres and other enterprise stuff, and uses JavaScript for coding events and actions.
 There is a demo here (IDE only works on desktop Chrome right now although produced apps do work on Mobile Safari and Mobile Chrome):

 https://yazz.com/app/homepage.html
 <br/><br/><br/>